 An implementation of SysML must comply with both the subset of UML4SysML and the SysML extensions as described above.
-The meaning of compliance in SysML is based on the UML definition of compliance, excluding diagram interchange (note that diagram interchange is different from model interchange which is included in SysML - refer to XMI below).
+The meaning of compliance in SysML is based on the UML definition of compliance, excluding diagram interchange.
+(Note that diagram interchange is different from model interchange which is included in SysML-refer to XMI in Annex D, "Model Interchange.")